Last updated on October 22nd, 2021 at 09:25 am

 - None to date

 Overall, we rate The Fulcrum strongly Left-Center Biased based on story selection and editorial positions that favor the left.
-We also rate them Mostly Factual, rather than High due to a lack of transparency in their mission statement that does not disclose their liberal perspective.
-(D. Van Zandt 10/18/2020)
+We also rate them High for factual reporting due to proper sourcing of information and a clean fact check record.
+(D. Van Zandt 10/18/2020) Updated (10/22/2021)